-Horner scored the soundtracks to many well loved movies and the one I’m going to be talking about today is Jumanji – a film that I still enjoy watching even now (I have it on DVD!).
-It’s probably part nostalgic value – I was nine or ten when I went to see this in the cinema with my dad – but it seems to stand the test of time better than a lot of other films from my youth.
+Horner scored soundtracks to many well-loved movies and the one I’m going to be talking about today is Jumanji – a film that I still enjoy watching to this day.
+I was nine or ten when I went to see this in the cinema with my dad but though there’s nostalgia attached I still think it’s a good movie to this day.

-There’s giant spiders (ahh!), a biblical style flood, a crazy hunter who’s also pretty funny, giant mosquitoes that can crack car windows, huge poisonous spitting plants – basically a lot of unpleasant stuff – Jumanji isn’t about love and kindness.
-I personally always found the lion walking down the piano quite scary.
-And the crocodile too – anything with big teeth and claws tends to make me shudder.
+There’s giant spiders (INSERT TERRIFIED FACE), a biblical style flood, a crazy hunter who’s also pretty funny, giant mosquitoes that can crack car windows, huge poisonous plants – basically a lot of unpleasant stuff.
+I always found the lion walking down the piano quite scary.

 His fangs are sharp, he likes your taste.
 Your party better move poste haste.

-The drums are extra cool because they make the game come to life even more.
-Alan (and years later Peter and Judy) first finds the game because he hears the drums, they get louder and louder the closer he gets – the game wants to be played!
+The drums are extra cool because they make the game seem even more ‘alive’.
+Alan – and years later Peter and Judy – only find the (usually buried) game because of hearing the drums which get louder and louder the nearer someone gets to it.

 And the rest of the soundtrack is just as good.
-Listen to this short (0.48) track entitled ‘I’ve Seen Things’ (I’ve seen things man…Yep, another Family Guy joke) where Alan makes his famous “you don’t know what afraid is” speech to an already petrified and possibly-disturbed-for-life Peter and Judy.
+Listen to this short (0.48) track entitled ‘I’ve Seen Things’ where Alan makes his famous “you don’t know what afraid is” speech to an already petrified and possibly-disturbed-for-life Peter and Judy.

 So most of us know that Jumanji is being remade for 2017.
 Oh no sorry, re-imagined.
 Or is it a reboot?
 Who cares.
 You say tomato, I say tomato (let’s call the whole thing off).

-It suppose it would be easy to be nasty about said film – starring Dwayne The Rock Johnson, Kevin Hart and Jack Black (full whammy) – but to be fair it’s a cool premise for a family adventure and made well, it could be fine.
-It sounds as though it’ll be fairly different and I’m willing to give it a chance.
+But it would be easy to be nasty about this film – starring Dwayne The Rock Johnson, Kevin Hart and ‘Most Irritating Person On The Planet’ Jack Black – and I think let’s not.
+It’s actually a great premise for a family adventure movie and I’m sick of dumb films about talking animals.
 Of course it won’t beat the 1995 original (at least for us oldies who remember it well the first time round) but it could be fun.
-I think Jumanji is such a good idea for a film that it’s worth trying again.

 But judging by the “petition to stop the movie from getting made” IMDB message boards, I could be alone in thinking this.